 Proof-of-principle in a rheumatoid arthritis model

 In an ongoing collaboration with Professor Richard Williams’s research group at the University of Oxford, the progression of rheumatoid arthritis was shown to be strongly inhibited in an animal model.
-These results were obtained when treating animals with Zebularine for a limited period, starting when they show early joint symptoms.
-In dendritic cells, this is understood to induce IDO1 expression and direct them towards inducing immunological tolerance versus the antigen collagen, which in this model accounted for the self-antigen responsible for the arthritis development.
+These results were obtained when treating animals with Zebularine for a limited period, starting when they show early joint symptoms in collagen induced arthritis.